Rencontre East: Infrastructure

-The town has two grocery stores, a volunteer fire department, an all grade school (St. Stephen's) and a community centre.
-There are two churches, one Anglican (St. Stephen's) and one Catholic (St. Joseph's).
+The town has a grocery store (Judy's General Store), a volunteer fire department, an all grade school (St. Stephen's) and a community centre.
+There are two churches, one Anglican, St. Stephen's, and one Catholic, St. Joseph's, of which is no longer in use and the building condemned.

-St. Stephen's all-grade school has just 24 students, from kindergarten to grade 12.
-The school however has undergone some changes in recent years, a fitness room was constructed in 2008.
+St. Stephen's all-grade school has just a few students, from kindergarten to grade 12.